PariCoderDeveloper/Music-Selection-Counter/README.md

 # Music Selection Counter

 A simple web app that lets users select multiple music genres from a dropdown and displays the count of selected options upon clicking a button.
+This project primarily focuses on JavaScript for its functionality.

 ## Features